-Automatic Identification System is a means of communication between vessels, using VHF channel to exchange important information to avoid collisions.
-Required on large commercial vessels, it becomes more and more used in pleasure boats as costs go down.
+The Automatic Identification System is a means of communication between vessels using the VHF channel and allowing important information to be exchanged to avoid collisions.
+Mandatory on large commercial vessels, it is increasingly extending to yachting as a result of equipment cost reductions.

-- their route (course and speed over ground).
+- Their course: course and speed over ground.

-Information is presented graphically on a nautical chart, appearing with each ship logo, name tag, and course - much like what is known in air traffic control!
+The information is presented graphically, with each ship appearing with a logo, a name tag, and its course - a bit like what we know in air traffic control!

-Although having a similar purpose - ie identify obstacles surrounding the boat - AIS should not be mistaken with radar.
-Each equipment has its own advantages and disadvantages, the ideal being to combine the two!
+Although it has an equivalent purpose, i.e. to identify surrounding obstacles, AIS should not be mistaken for a radar.
+Each of these equipments has its own advantages and disadvantages, the ideal being of course to combine both!

 Complex assembly, rather reserved for large units